ryan-mcclue/unsw/scif1004/climate-change.md

 if you pass infrared through greenhouse gasses, they block them, but allow solar radiation (uv, visible light) to pass through.

-greenhouse gases (CO2, methane, nitrous oxide) are necessary to have the earth at a liveably warm temperature
+greenhouse gases (CO2, methane, nitrous oxide, water vapour) are necessary to have the earth at a liveably warm temperature

 short-term dips in historical temperature result from catastrophic volcanic eruptions block solar radiation